lynkfox/SFMod-VanillaRecipesExtended/readme.md

 # Satisfactory Mod: Vanilla Recipes: Extended

-This mod aims to add additional recipies to Satisfactory, using only vanilla items, and doing so in a way that is balanced with existing recipes.
+This mod aims to add additional recipes to Satisfactory, using only vanilla items, and doing so in a way that is balanced with existing recipes.

-*Want to learn more about modding Satisfactory?
-Check out the [docs here](https://docs.ficsit.app/satisfactory-modding/latest/index.html)

 # Recipes added by this mod: